cabol/nebulex_examples/near_cache/README.md

 # NearCache

-This example shows how to setup a [near cache](https://es.slideshare.net/C0deKhan/distributed-caching-essential-lessons-ts-1402).
+This example shows how to setup a [near cache](https://es.slideshare.net/C0deKhan/distributed-caching-essential-lessons-ts-1402) topology.

 A Near Cache provides local cache access to recently and/or often-used data, backed by a centralized or multi-tiered cache that is used to load-on-demand